profsmith89/ctps/_sources/chap01.md

 This is a lot of jargon, but don't worry.
 We'll continue talking about types, attributes, and this dot syntax in a moment.

+## Aliasing

-**Aliasing.** The name `my_open_book` is a variable because it may name the first book I read to my children at night and then later that evening name the second book we read.
+The name `my_open_book` is a variable because it may name the first book I read to my children at night and then later that evening name the second book we read.
 In a Python script, this might look something like the following:

 ```{code-block} python
 ---